 To meet the challenges faced in maintaining the facilities and delivering quality learning experiences to our students, we encourage parents and the wider community to continue to support our fundraising efforts and help out with the occasional busy bee drives to assist with labour intensive tasks.
 Also, at the beginning of each year, parents of the participating students are given the opportunity to make a small donation to the program to help cover the costs of the many consumable materials and ingredients.

 In summary, the SAKGF program provides for our students opportunities to explore where real food comes from and the importance of caring for our environment.
 Students are able to establish important skills in preparing quality food and developing healthy attitudes.
 Skills and attitudes for life-long learning are fostered through ‘hands on’ activities that are interactive and motivating.
 It is a very valuable and worthwhile program.

-In 2018 we introduced a Facebook page for our Kitchen Garden.
+We also have a Facebook page for our Kitchen Garden which is a great way to keep updated.
 Click this link to access the page – https://www.facebook.com/MRPSkitchengarden

 Following this page is a great way to find out what is going on and will include info on:

 - what students actually do in the kitchen and garden